TEEN SUICIDE

 Teen

-Studies show that 4 out of 5 teen suicide
+Suicide Warning Signs Studies show that 4 out of 5

-attempts have been preceded by clear warning signs.
+teen suicide attempts have been preceded by clear

-If one or more of these signs occur, parents should
+of indications.
+If one or more of these signs

-talk to their teenager and seek professional help.
+occur, parents should talk to their teenager and

-If this is an emergency - contact 911.
+seek professional help.
+If this is an emergency -

 changes in eating and sleeping habits